manishreddy18/FoodOrdering/README.md

-# FoodOrdering
-completed done with adding location and restaurants.Here i have used two files. one file to strore number of locations and other file used to store remaning information.
+#Food Ordering
+Added locations static.
+complted working now with adding restaurant for admin. only one file is used.